Careers Guidance helps individuals to investigate opportunities and make choices which are both realistic and ambitious.

-- Provide a stable Careers programme throughout the school that is understood by pupils, parents, teachers, governors and employers.
+- Provide a stable Careers programme throughout the school that is understood by students, parents, teachers, governors and employers.

 - Provide good quality information about future study options and labour market opportunities.

-- Evaluate the needs of the individual pupil and offer Careers guidance.
+- Evaluate the needs of the individual student and offer careers guidance.